 Table 2 | Quadrotor states

-Upon studying the quadrotor dynamic model and beginning to implement the state estimator, the team determined that not all states are necessary for altitude control.
-Since the team only plans to track an altitude flight path and control the Z position (height), the X and Y position states are not necessary.
-If the team decides during the Spring semester to control a three-dimensional flight path, the team will add the X and Y position states back into the control loop with the necessary sensor additions.
+Since the team only plans to track an altitude flight path and control the Z position (height), the X and Y position states were deemed unnecessary.
+If a three-dimensional flight path is implemented, the X and Y position states will be added back into the control loop with the necessary sensor additions.

 Sensors

-The team must select sensors to measure the states listed in Section 3.1.
-The list of sensors the team initially considered is included in Table 3:
+Sensors were selected to measure the states listed in Section 3.1.
+The list of sensors that were initially considered is included in Table 3: